 Of course, you probably know that any physical activity, including walking, is a boon to your overall health.
 But walking in particular comes with a host of benefits.
 Here's a list of five that may surprise you.

-1. It counteracts the effects of weight-promoting genes.
+- Counteracts the effects of weight-promoting genes.
 Harvard researchers looked at 32 obesity-promoting genes in over 12,000 people to determine how much these genes actually contribute to body weight.
-They then discovered that, among the study participants who walked briskly for about an hour a day, the effects of those genes were cut in half.
+Among the study participants who walked briskly for about an hour a day, the effects of those genes were cut in half.

-To learn more about the numerous benefits of walking, as well as easy ways to incorporate a walk into your daily routine, buy Walking for Health, a Special Health Report from Harvard Medical School.
+To learn about additional benefits of walking, check out Walking for Health, a Special Health Report from Harvard Medical School.